Qingshanqiao, Ningxiang

 Qingshanqiao (青山桥镇) is a town in Ningxiang, Hunan, China.
 It borders Loudi in the west, Lianyuan in the northwest, Longtian Town and Shatian Township in the north, Liushahe Town in the east, and Xiangxiang in the south.
 As of the 2016 census it had a population of 55,000 and an area of 138 km2.
 It is located at the intersection of Highway S209 and Highway S311, on the banks of the Chu River.

-Administrative division
+Administrative divisions

 After the adjustment of villages and towns in 2016, it includes eight villages and one community: